nirely/CPSboost/README.md

 3. Navigate to the top menu and select **Build > Build Solution** to compile the project.
 4. Once compiled, the executable will be located in the output directory.

-For advanced users, ensure that all dependencies are correctly linked, and the build environment is properly configured to match the project requirements.

 ---

 ```